 There may be different options for electricity and gas companies, as many areas of the United States now have resellers vying for your dollars.
 If you’re moving from a city or suburban area to one further out in the country, you may find that cable TV and Internet are no longer options for you.
 Many rural residents have to rely on satellite for that.

 There are many utility aggregator sites online now that will take a lot of the legwork out of it for you.
 By entering your new address, you can get an idea of the options available to you at your new location, do some price comparisons and even place your order all in one place.

 Did you know that in some circumstances, the Internal Revenue Service will allow you to deduct part of the expenses you incur during your move?
 It’s true!
-If you’re moving for your job and your new workplace is more than 50 miles further than your old workplace was from your previous home, and if you’re working full-time for at least 39 weeks out of the first year following your relocation, you may qualify.
+If you’re moving out of state for your job and your new workplace is more than 50 miles further than your old workplace was from your previous home, and if you’re working full-time for at least 39 weeks out of the first year following your relocation, you may qualify.
 You should speak with your accountant or contact the IRS to check your eligibility and get the necessary paperwork.

 When undertaking as big a venture as making an interstate move, having the assistance of professionals who know the ins and outs of it can be incredibly beneficial.
 When preparing your moving budget, keep in mind the advantages and time savings an experienced long distance mover can provide.